mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 This is the case because all of our actions in this distribution (_left_, _middle_, and _right_) are mutually exclusive.
 You can not have an action that combinds _left_ and _middle_.

 But what if you had an action space that was not mutually exclusive?
 Say instead we are controlling a robot in a 2D space, and the actions are the robot's direction along the x **AND** y axis.
-Where are options along the x axis are _left_, _none_, and _right_, and along the y axis are _up_, _none_, and _down_.
+Where the options along the x axis are _left_, _none_, and _right_, and along the y axis are _up_, _none_, and _down_.

 $$